-Deviations from the Phase III QAPP Addendum (Windward and Anchor QEA 2022) involved modifications to sediment core acceptance criteria at six locations and the inability to collect
+Deviations from the Phase III QAPP Addendum (Windward and Anchor QEA 2022) involved modifications to sediment core acceptance criteria at six locations and the inability to collect acceptable cores at two locations.
+EPA was notified of all modifications when the samples were collected.

-&lt;sup>1 One additional surface sediment sample was collected in March 2023.
+1 One additional surface sediment sample was collected in March 2023.
 This sample is included in the counts presented herein and has been incorporated into the revised RAL exceedance areas.